 The sections in the document that reference climate change imply that permits will be written such that holders will be required to somehow maintain “natural” conditions in streams - which will be increasingly challenging in a warming world.
 This is another example of a policy recommendation rather than a technical assessment.

-Others….?
+CWA should not impair water rights (Need some language here with examples – from Denver Water)

+The references to maintaining high flow volumes in Sections 1 (p.
+8), 4.3 (p.
+19) and 4.5 (p.
+37) infer such as a policy recommendation.
+Greater streamflows do not necessarily equate to greater fish counts and healthier aquatic populations.
+Instead – increased flows should be highlighted as one of the strategies available to water managers to mitigate declining species populations – if it is shown that species populations respond positively to increased flows.